Skip to main content

 • POS can rely on the gateway to block redemption from restricted same-org locations

-• if product wants a different allowlist model later, that is a policy change, not a missing enforcement gap
+• a different allowlist model is a policy change, not a missing enforcement gap

 Currency behavior